Get started

 Deferred approvals

-The deferred approvals approach builds in a non-disruptive "learning" period for new apps.
-You can use deferred approvals by configuring the app and app connectors without performing route advertisement, approving routes, or implementing upstream IP firewalls until a representative business period has elapsed.
+The deferred approvals approach builds in a non-disruptive learning period for new app connectors.
+You can defer approvals by temporarily disabling route approval or using upstream IP firewalls.

 Defer route approval until after a representative business cycle has elapsed.

-Initially deploy the app connectors without overlapping autoApprovers.
-This results in the connectors receiving DNS queries from the client fleet and configuring advertised routes.
-However, the routes will not be automatically approved, and traffic will flow as usual.
+Install app connectors separately to prevent overlapping autoApprovers.
+The app connectors receive DNS queries from the client fleet and configure advertised routes.
+But routes remain unapproved, and traffic maintains its regular pattern.
 Running in this state for a representative sample of business operations (such as a week) collects the bulk of affected routes.
 You can then transfer the routes to an autoApprovers clause.

 Preconfiguration